ShlomiRex/leetcode/README.md

 8. Insert text into string between two indexes: `str[:start_index] + text + str[end_index:]`

+9. For matrix problems, instead of keeping track of visited cells, we can modify the matrix itself (if we can) and mark visited cells with a special character.
+Only works if the cells values are specific range/values.

 ## Problems by category

 ### Dynamic programming